bveenema/node-red-protobuf/README.md

   - Flexible encode for on-the-fly conversion including ability to specify enums by string
 - Stream Input Mode
 - Support for Delimited messages
+- Improved UI for selecting Proto Files and Types

 ## Installation